galacticmob/tugger-system/README.md

 ## what is tugger

-`tugger` is a not-very-opinionated, minimal datacentre OS.
+`tugger` is a less-opinionated, minimal datacentre OS.
 It provides only a container runtime and basic system initialisation services.
 It does not provide any management middleware, instead, you are expected to roll your own using Node.js.

 Distinguishing features:

 - longterm kernel (currently 4.4.47)
 - Docker Engine
 - Node.js
+- Lustre parallel filesystem client
 - < 40MB compressed

 ## building it